Inhomogeneous cosmology: Averaging methods

-The best-known averaging approach is the scalar averaging approach, leading to the kinematical backreaction and mean 3-Ricci curvature functionals.
-Buchert's equations are the main equations of such averaging methods.
+The simplest averaging approach is the scalar averaging approach, leading to the kinematical backreaction and mean 3-Ricci curvature functionals.
+Buchert's equations are the most commonly used equations of such averaging methods.
+The simplest averaging kernels include spheres (cylinders, when viewed with a time component), Gaussians, and hard-momentum cutoffs.
+The former work well for non-relativistic fluids (dust); the later are more convenient for relativistic fluid calculations (photons and pre-recombination universes).

 Timescape cosmology

-In 2007, David Wiltshire, a professor of theoretical physics at the University of Canterbury in New Zealand, argued in the New Journal of Physics that quasilocal variations in gravitational energy had in 1998 given the false conclusion that the expansion of the universe is accelerating.
+In 2007, David L Wiltshire, a professor of theoretical physics at the University of Canterbury in New Zealand, argued in the New Journal of Physics that quasilocal variations in gravitational energy had in 1998 given the false conclusion that the expansion of the universe is accelerating.
 Moreover, due to the equivalence principle, which holds that gravitational and inertial energy are equivalent and thus prevents aspects of gravitational energy from being differentiated at a local level, scientists thus misidentified these aspects as dark energy.
 This misidentification was the result of presuming an essentially homogeneous universe, as the standard cosmological model does, and not accounting for temporal differences between matter-dense areas and voids.
 Wiltshire and others argued that if the universe is not only assumed not to be homogeneous but also not flat, models could be devised in which the apparent acceleration of the universe's expansion could be explained otherwise.

 One more important step being left out of the standard model, Wiltshire claimed, was the fact that as proven by observation, gravity slows time.
-Thus, from the perspective of the same observer, a clock will move faster in empty space, which possesses low gravitation, than inside a galaxy, which has much more gravity, and he argued that as large as a 38% difference between the time on clocks in the Milky Way and those in a galaxy floating in a void exists.
+Thus, from the perspective of the same observer, a clock will move faster in empty space, which possesses low gravitation, than inside a galaxy, which has much more gravity, and he argued that as large as a 38% difference between the time on clocks in the Milky Way galaxy and those floating in a void exists.
 Thus, unless we can correct for that—timescapes each with different times—our observations of the expansion of space will be, and are, incorrect.
 Wiltshire claims that the 1998 supernovae observations that led to the conclusion of an expanding universe and dark energy can instead be explained by Buchert's equations if certain strange aspects of general relativity are taken into account.
+The arguments of Wiltshire have been contested by Ethan Siegel.

+Observational evidence

+A 2024 study examining the Pantheon+ Type Ia Supernova dataset conducted a significant test of the Timescape cosmology.
+By employing a model-independent statistical approach, the researchers found that the Timescape model could account for the observed cosmic acceleration without the need for dark energy.
+This result suggested that inhomogeneous cosmological models may offer viable alternatives to the standard ΛCDM framework and warranted further exploration to assess their ability to explain other key cosmological phenomena.